-PHOENIX -- On the opening day of the Ingram Micro Cloud Summit 2013 here yesterday, there was no shortage of Ingram Micro channel partners hungry to learn how to evolve their business
+PHOENIX -- On the opening day of the Ingram Micro Cloud Summit 2013 here yesterday, there was no shortage of Ingram Micro channel partners hungry to learn how to evolve their business models to include a profitable cloud services strategy.

 While Todd Hussey and Dave Zwicker, partners and co-founders of MSPexcellence, discussed cloud pricing and packaging strategies in one room, Jason Bystrak, Ingram Micro's sales director of cloud services, offered a lively presentation in another room on building a cloud sales culture.